oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 You can also reference any file relative to your directory in the namespace of your PCI.
 The namespace is the unique typeIdentifier of your PCI : e.g. when the typeIdentifier of the PCI is likertScaleInteraction, likertScaleInteraction/creator/widget/Widget refer to the file that is located at ./creator/widget/Widget.js

-When adding a PCI into your item, all required files declared in the manifest json will be copied into the item content folder :<br/>
+When adding a PCI into your item, all required files declared in the manifest json will be copied into the item content folder :

-For example, a file defined as ./creator/media/icon.svg will be copied to {{itemContentDir}}/{{typeIdentifier}}/creator/media/icon.svg (where itemContentDir is the absolute path to the item content directory and typeIdentifier is the PCI typeIdentifier).<br/>
+For example, a file defined as ./creator/media/icon.svg will be copied to {{itemContentDir}}/{{typeIdentifier}}/creator/media/icon.svg (where itemContentDir is the absolute path to the item content directory and typeIdentifier is the PCI typeIdentifier).

 Multiple instance of a single PCI implementation will therefore share the same files and multiple implementations of PCIs will not overwrite the files of each other.
 For example two PCIs (myGreatPCI and myAwesomePci) may have a file named ./js/lib/common.js but they will end up in two different folders when added to the item, respectively {{myGreatPCI}}/js/lib/common.js and {{myAwesomePci}}/js/lib/common.js.